Floor exercises – one of the types of exercises in gymnastics

 - At the same time, raise straight arms and legs a few centimeters and hold it for five seconds.
 Slowly lower, then repeat a few more times.

 - The lower your legs in this exercise, the greater the load.

 Target: triceps, obliques and the outer thigh.

-The one who invented this exercise was probably inspired by the bra of the same name.
+The one who invented this planks for beginners was probably inspired by the bra of the same name.
 Using your body weight as a built-in weighting agent, you can strengthen your arms.

 - Lie down on the mat on your right side, hug your chest with your right hand and put your left hand to support it in front of your right shoulder.
 Bend the right leg at the knee, and slightly raise the left leg above the right.

 - Starting from the floor with your left hand, lift the torso so that the hand is almost straight.
 At the same time, raise your left leg as high as you can.

 - Return to starting position.

 - Do 20 repetitions, then swap sides and repeat.
 Take two sets.